skx/bookmarks.public/README.md

 ### Saving

 `bookmarks.data` file contains all the bookmarks.
-Once you add some bookmarks, you can click "Save..." button.
+Once you add some bookmarks, you can click **Save...** button.
 It will cause browser to offer you to save the file named `bookmarks.data`.
-To update current database, please overwrite `bookmarks.data` placed in the same folder as `HTML` file with bookmarks.
+To update current database, please overwrite `bookmarks.data` placed in the same folder as `index.html` which you use to view bookmarks.

 Contributing
 ------------